AckerlyXu/heima/articles/cloud-services/cloud-services-sizes-specs.md

-<properties
+---
- pageTitle="Virtual Machine Sizes for Azure cloud services" description="Lists the different virtual machine sizes (and IDs) for Azure cloud service web and worker roles." services="cloud-services" documentationCenter="" authors="Thraka" manager="timlt" editor=""/>
+title: Virtual Machine Sizes for Azure cloud services
+description: Lists the different virtual machine sizes (and IDs) for Azure cloud service web and worker roles.
-<tags
- ms.service="cloud-services"
- ms.devlang="na"
- ms.topic="article"
- ms.tgt_pltfrm="na"
- ms.workload="tbd"
- ms.date="01/12/2017"
- ms.author="adegeo"
- wacn.date=""/>
+services: cloud-services
+documentationCenter: ''
+authors: Thraka
+manager: timlt
+editor: ''

+ms.service: cloud-services
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: tbd
+ms.date: 01/12/2017
+ms.author: adegeo
+wacn.date: ''
+---

 # Sizes for Cloud Services

 This topic describes the available sizes and options for Cloud Service role instances (web roles and worker roles).
 It also provides deployment considerations to be aware of when planning to use these resources.
-Each size has an ID that you put in your [service definition file](/documentation/articles/cloud-services-model-and-package/#csdef).
-Prices for each size are available on the [Cloud Services Pricing](/pricing/details/cloud-services/) page.
+Each size has an ID that you put in your [service definition file](./cloud-services-model-and-package.md#csdef).
+Prices for each size are available on the [Cloud Services Pricing](https://www.azure.cn/pricing/details/cloud-services/) page.

+> [!NOTE]
-> [AZURE.NOTE]To see related Azure limits, see [Azure Subscription and Service Limits, Quotas, and Constraints](/documentation/articles/azure-subscription-service-limits/)
+>To see related Azure limits, see [Azure Subscription and Service Limits, Quotas, and Constraints](../azure-subscription-service-limits.md)

 ## Sizes for web and worker role instances
 There are multiple standard sizes to choose from on Azure.
 Considerations for some of these sizes include: